mrrezaie/Qualisys_OpenSim/README.md

 The PAF is inspired by Qualisys PAF example: https://github.com/qualisys/paf-opensim-example

-Only Gait (Walking and Running) trials is supported.
+Only Gait (Walking and Running) trials are supported.

 Define subject Height and Mass accurately.
 They will be used in the analysis.